 Jason Shotts has been a part of the iO Theater for the past eight years.
 He’s been lucky enough to play with the groups Dummy, Henrietta Pussycat, Armando Diaz, OTIS, Willie Nelson Slept Here, Cougars, FELT, Brad Renfro, Mayhem, Chesterfield, Dr. Shotts and Big Rig.
 At the 2011 Del Awards, he received the Del for “Excellence in Teaching”.
 He knows that awards mean next to nothing and you should never take them seriously, but he still thinks that one is pretty cool.
 Meow, meow

 Craig Uhlir has been learning/playing at iO since 1996.
 He was on teams with names like Varmit and Spank until becoming an early member of the house team Deep Schwa and later a member of the house team Valhalla.
-Craig still plays on Deep Schwa and also in a two man show called Middle Age Comeback on Sundays.
+Craig still plays on Deep Schwa and following a six year run in the two man show Middle Age Comeback, he now plays every week with Prime.
 Craig toured with the Second City for over two years culminating with a tour of Kuwait and Iraq for the USO.
 Craig spent the last two years in Las Vegas performing for The Second City at the Flamingo, as well as teaching there too.
 Craig also played with ComedySportz Chicago in the 2000’s, and has hosted iO’s Jam on at least three separate stints starting all the way back in ‘97.
 Jam.

 Teams: Deep Schwa